My Journey On Learning Spanish In Six Months

 When I was in Mexico, I talked to literally every person I could.

-Waiters, baristas, classmates, dance partners, street vendors, Uber drivers.
+Waiters, baristas, classmates, dance partners, street vendors, and Uber drivers.

 It didn't matter how much I didn't understand or how little I could speak.